diethardsteiner/diethardsteiner.github.io/_posts/2014-12-26-Bridge-And-Closure-Table.md

 summary: In this article we will focus on some advanced data modeling techniques to cover many-to-many and partent-to-child relationships
 date:   2014-12-26
 categories: mondrian
-tags: OLAP, Mondrian, Pentaho, Parent Child Hierarchies, Many  to Many Hierarchies, Closure Table, Kimball
+tags: OLAP, Mondrian, Pentaho, Kimball, MDX
 published: true
 ---